-For overnight anchoring or mooring between the hours of 5:00 p.m. and 7:00 a.m. there is a $15 self-registration fee.
-Overnight fees must be paid prior to spending the night at one of the many payment stations.
-White moorings with blue stripes can be used by vessels less than or equal to 60’ in length.
+For overnight anchoring or mooring between the hours of 5:00 p.m. and 7:00 a.m. there is self-registration fee.
+Overnight fees must be paid prior to spending the night at one of the many payment station rafts.

-Please see the National Park Service’s information on boating in the National Park waters if you are visiting by boat or operating your own vessel.
+Please see the National Park Service’s information on boating in the National Park waters if you are visiting by boat.
 You will find information on mooring, anchoring, fishing and laws and policies that are specific to the Virgin Islands National Park.
 Please familiarize yourself with the boater information, policies, and regulations.

 The USVI serves as a natural jumping off point into the British Virgin Islands, better known as Nature’s Little Secret, and the majority of charter guests spend at least part, if not all, of their charter sailing around the BVI’s.
 Made up of over 60 unspoiled islands and cays, magnificent rock formations, long sandy beaches, and warm waters teaming with marine life, the British chain is unrivaled in its lure and is by far the most popular sailing destination in the entire Caribbean.
 There is a natural loop to follow while making your way through the British Virgin Islands which adds to the ease of planning for your trip.
 We’ll be happy to work closely with you during your chart briefing to go over your specific itinerary and offer tips and suggestions so you can make the most of your time on the water.